-3.5.2 - Hubs Materials Palette
+3.5.2 - Mixed-Use Hub Materials Palette

 a.
-The material and colour palette of each hub is to be in accordance with the guidelines for the character district in which it is located.
+The material and colour palette of each Mixed-Use Hub is to be in accordance with the guidelines for the character district in which it is located.

-3.5.3 - Hubs Landscape
+3.5.3 - Mixed-Use Hub Landscape

-The open space associated with each hub will be informal and busier in some cases than academic courtyards due to the hubs' mixed-use daily program that might include classrooms, offices, cafes, lounges, restaurants, day cares, small convenience retail, satellite fitness, library, and recreational facilities in addition
+The open space associated with each Mixed-Use Hub will be informal and busier in some cases than academic courtyards due to the Hubs' mixed-use daily program that might include classrooms, offices, cafes, lounges, restaurants, day cares, small convenience retail, satellite fitness, library, and recreational facilities in addition to being situated on pedestrian travel cross routes to and from significant destinations on campus.
+Serendipitous exchanges, socializing and mingling amongst the academic community are important to its intellectual health and success, and are to be consciously fostered in Mixed-Use Hub open space design.

+- 1 Introduction

+- 2 Campus-Wide Design Guidelines

+- Supplementary Guidelines for Character Districts & Mixed-Use Hubs

 - 3.1 Campus Core District

 - 3.2 Forest Edge District

 - 3.3 Contemporary District

 - 3.4 Athletics District

-3.5 Hubs
+- 3.5 Mixed-Use Hubs

-- 4 Maps & Tables - 5 Appendices
+- 4 Maps & Tables

+- 5 Appendices